SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.5.md

 - In low-code apps, a new node edge graph action can now be used: *Clear the data*.
 When executed, this action will clear the feed status of the node edge graph in question.
 - Similar to other GQI components, a node edge graph is now able to recover selections (coming from the URL or when navigating between pages in low-code apps).
-- You can now force edge labels to become fully visible by pressing *CTRL+SPACE*.
+- You can now force edge labels to become fully visible by pressing *Ctrl+Space*.

 Also, because of a number of enhancements, overall node edge graph performance has increased.